EasyEyes/remote-calibrator/README.md

   showFaceOverlay: false,
   // How many times participant needs to click on each of the calibration dot
   calibrationCount: 5,
+  // Min accuracy required in degree, set to "none" to pass the accuracy check
+  thresholdDEG: 10,
   decimalPlace: 1, // As the system itself has a high prediction error, it's not necessary to be too precise here
   headline: "👀 Calibrate Gaze",
   description: